Health Care Administration Careers: Paths, Salaries and Job Outlook (2026)

 Appalachian State University

 Administrators help maintain a productive work environment, and they also play a role in improving care delivery.
-An efficiently run facility with a positive company culture can lead to a happier, better-trained staff, which helps them provide the best care possible.
+An efficiently run facility with a positive company culture can lead to a happier, better-trained staff and improved patient outcomes.

-Anyone considering an undergraduate degree in health care management will find that there’s a wide range of health care administration career paths available.
-What are these careers, and how do they help facilities operate at their best?
+Health care professionals with a degree like App State Online’s bachelor’s in health care management can pursue a wide range of health care administration career paths.
+Below, we highlight these careers and how they help facilities operate at their best.

-A Health Care Management Degree at a Glance
+How a Health Care Management Degree Prepares You

 The first step toward a career in health care administration begins by pursuing an undergraduate degree.
 Popular majors include health management, public health, human resources, nursing or a related field.

-Typically, a health care management degree’s curriculum covers fundamental aspects of organizational operation such as finance, human resources, marketing and data analytics.
-Because these degrees emphasize health care, they also focus on clinical operation topics, such as the following:
+Typically, a health care management degree covers fundamental aspects of organizational operation such as finance, human resources, marketing and data analytics.
+Because these degrees emphasize health care, they also focus on clinical operations and health care quality improvement, covering topics such as the following:

 Exploring these subjects helps aspiring professionals understand the complexities of health care administration.
 With a health care management degree, graduates can take on a range of administrative and executive roles in different settings, including the following: